 Goram Fair was a funfair and community event held between 1954-1996, originally at Blaise Estate.
 Photos from the 1950s (held by Bristol Archives) show that there were aerial acts, bands, a giant effigy, circus entertainers, a big wheel, and an ox roast.
 On 30 July 2016 Goram Fair was revived!

 The fair is named after a mythical giant called Goram, who is associated with Henbury.
 Another giant, Ghyston (sometimes known as Vincent) is connected to Clifton.
 There's a few versions of their story but it is said by some that they created the features of Henbury and Clifton in their fight for Lady Avona, a personification of the River Avon.

 We'd love to hear your memories and see any souvenirs you have from Goram Fair.
-Please contact email@example.com
+Please contact our History Curator: email@example.com